omaralalwi/laravel-taxify/README.md

 25
 ```

-#### 3. Get tax rate or amount:
+#### Get tax rate or tax amount:

-- get Tax Rate or amount (according to tax profile type in config file)
+- get Tax Rate or amount (according to tax type for specified profile in config file)

 ```json
 getTaxRate()